haiduc32/haiduc32.github.com/azureboot.md

 Next: keep focused on the hands-on.

-### If you don't have an Azure account..

-For today's session I've created a trial account that you can use by opening [portal.azure.com](http://portal.azure.com) and logging in with the user: clujboot@gmail.com and password: BootAzure.

 ### Check-point 1

 We'll create a service bus, and a topic from the Azure Portal.
 Then we'll configure the Topic with specific permissions for writing and reading.
 Lastly, we'll add subscriptions to the Topic, using Azure Service Bus Explorer.